dpicca/spacy_dhtk/README.md

 ## Results
 The results can be found in a JSON file in the `main.py` script.
-The data are separated in an array and takes the arguments that are in the `???()` method.
+The data are separated in an array and takes the arguments that are in the `spacy_df_pipe()` method.

 All of this information can be found in the `generated_json` file.